gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 younger daughter, watching helplessly as his wife gathered their oldest child into her arms and made soothing noises.

 "I suppose," Erileine said.
 It didn't seem right, practicing verbs when someone she had known all her life had just died, but what else could she do?

 She trudged up Slip Street to the Captain's House, watching sidelong to see if anyone's face changed when they caught sight of her.
 "It wasn't my fault," she wanted to say, but there was no one to say it to.

 The purple lumens in the Captain's House garden filled the air with a wet peppery smell.  *I should trim them back,* she thought for the third time in as many days.
 She took a brick of dayglass from the tray in the garden where she had left it the night before to soak up the morning light and went inside.
 Unlacing her boots, she slipped her feet into the fleece slippers that waited beside the door and went into the library.

 Razi was sitting in his usual place at the narrow table that stretched nearly the length of room.
 The lantern by his elbow shone dull orange, its stored daylight exhausted.
 Behind him, an inexpert watercolor of the Pilot ruins on Avaunt's peak hung next to a much more competent rendering in ink of Forecastle seen in three-quarters view.
-The rest of the walls were shelves packed to bursting with---with everything, Erileine had come to realize.
+The rest of the walls were shelves packed to bursting with–with everything, Erileine had come to realize.

 "Clear day, bookster," Erileine said, replacing the spent piece of dayglass in the lantern with the freshly-charged one.

 Razi looked up from the origami book that lay unfolded on the table in front of him.  "*Shalma'a*.
 How are you?"

 Erileine shrugged, not knowing how to answer the question.
 "Is that Bantangui?" she asked.

 "*La*, yes, a poem."
 Razi pushed it across to his apprentice.
 Golden curlicues and ruby zigzags danced around the elegant calligraphy on the delicate mulberry-paper page.
 "The shapes and colors tell you what you should feel as you read it.
 The green means sadness, and these sapphire dots?
 They are for irony.
 Whatever the poem says, *la*, you are supposed to feel its opposite."

 Erileine gazed hungrily at the page, her remorse momentarily forgotten.
 Every day, it seemed, the bookster casually pulled a miracle off the shelf.

 She realized suddenly that Razi was still waiting.
 "What does it say?"

 Razi grinned.
 "That the writer feels woe, such woe as no one has ever felt before, at their lover's departure.
 But *la*, the more woe they feel, the more sapphire they use."
 He folded the book and dropped it into the crate he referred to as the compost heap.
 If it had been interesting, he would have had Erileine catalog it and put it back on the shelves that lined the library's walls.
 If it had been *really* interesting, he would have spent an hour going through it, talking aloud while Erileine made notes and asked questions.

 The captains of Avaunt had been retiring to Starboard Town for two hundred years.
 In four months, Razi and Erileine had sorted one wall of their collected books and one shelf of a second.
 Four more shelves and two more walls, and what Razi called "the easy part" would be done.
 Then they would start the research he had come to do in the first place.
 Where had each book come from?
 Who had drawn each map, signed each contract, scribbled notes in the margins of each yellowed tax receipt?
 And what light could they cast on the centuries immediately following the fall of the Pilots?
 "Everything that has happened since has been footnotes to that time," Razi had explained the first day Erileine started work for him.
 "If we would truly understand who we are, *la*, we must first understand those years."

 He reached for a small volume bound in faded red leather and set it in front of Erileine.  "*Unprofitable Speculations*," she haltingly read aloud.
 "By His Balance, Eimin di Cuayaçedil."

 "It is better pronounced '*Quay*-ya-se-*deel*'," the bookster corrected.
 He opened the book to a spot marked by a colored thread.
 "Here.
 The original text is on the left, in Arañese.
 The translation is on the right.
 It is perhaps a little loftier than you are used to, but *la*, see what you can make of it."

 Erileine scanned the first few lines.
-"And among the---Bantangui?"
+"And among the–Bantangui?"
 Razi nodded.
-"Among the Bantangui, they believe that when people die, they are reborn as themselves..."
-Her voice trailed off.
+"Among the Bantangui, they believe that when people die, they are reborn as themselves…" Her voice trailed off.

 "Go on," her teacher said mildly.

 Erileine blinked.
 She was *not* going to start crying.
 "When people die, they are reborn as themselves, to live their lives over once again.
-This they must do, time without number, until they have lived it---I'm sorry, I don't know that word."
+This they must do, time without number, until they have lived it–I'm sorry, I don't know that word."

 "*Ipfa'ana," Razi said.
 "Or *ipfakhana*, in the southern form.
 It means properly."

 Erileine nodded.
 "Until they have lived it properly."
 Erileine looked up at her teacher.
 "Is this because of Fraederiq?"

 Razi turned his hands palm up, then palm down, in a Karabandi shrug.
 "There is more later, in the same vein.
 Eimin had reason to ask these questions once.
 I thought perhaps you would find some use in his thoughts."

 Erileine closed the book carefully.
 "Thank you."

 The bookster nodded.
 "So," he said, his voice suddenly brisk, "Today you will finish with those deeds, yes?
 So that tomorrow we may move on to things more interesting?"

 "Yes, bookster."
 Erileine opened the ledger she had been indexing for the past week, drew a lamp closer, and set to work.